dustywhite7/Econ8320/SlidesCode/14 - Multiprocessing.md

 When we perform tasks, some steps MUST be performed sequentially.

-- We need to aim our penalty shot in FIFA before taking the kick
+- We need to import data before we clean it
 - We need to estimate regression coefficients before we can estimate standard errors on those coefficients
 - We need to fit a machine learning model before we can use it to make predictions